 - Books about World War II

-- Star Trek books
+- Books about Star Trek

 I still like these kinds of books.
 But it was the last two that had the greatest impact on me.

 At age 14 I found a group that shared my dislike of Bad Things and my positive feelings for the Soviet Union.
-Drawn in by a website that already looked out of date by the late-90s, but which said all the right things about ending homelessness, poverty, racism, and war, I didn't waste a second to join the Young Communist League, the Communist Party USA's youth wing.
+Drawn in by a website that already looked out of date by the late-90s, but which said all the right things about ending homelessness, poverty, racism, and war, I didn't waste a second before joining the Young Communist League, the Communist Party USA's youth wing.

 I never got much out of my affiliation, just an invitation to participate in a sort of webconference (which, as I recall, was done in what we used to call an HTML chatroom).
 What I remember most is my mother's reaction upon my telling her of my decision to join.
 She was upset.
 Not because of how I was developing politically (her father was a staunch liberal, union man, and once even mentioned the CPUSA in conversation).
 She was upset because she felt that I might be blacklisted.
+Not a realistic concern in the 1990s -- not because radicals were treated better, but because the CPUSA was already an inconsequential relic.

 By age 15 exposure to other "socialist" literature had convinced me that the Soviet Union under Stalin sucked.
 During this period I was a regular reader of the Socialist Labor Party's paper, The People.
 Like the YCL, the SLP said all the right things about ending Bad Things, but they also were clear that socialism was something a lot better than what the Soviet Union had.
 The best thing I can say about the SLP now is that their press used clear, simple language.
 This was part of their appeal.

 At 16 I fell in with Trotskyism.
 I don't know how or why, just that newyouth.com was probably the gateway.
 Maybe it was the frequency of updates that put newyouth.com and sister site marxist.com ahead of the SLP in my eyes.
 Or maybe it was that they seemed to be involved in everything.
 At a certain stage in one's political development, "doing lots of things" matters more than "doing the right things."
 Trotskyism appeals to these people.
+Also, it didn't hurt that one of these sites had a FAQ that answered all kinds of questions about socialism.

 I had lots of dumb ideas at this time.
 For instance, even though I styled myself as a marxist, I saw a big difference between Bush and Gore.
 When Bush won, I cried -- and ordered a copy of Che Guevara's Guerrilla Warfare.